top of page

 Ours is a relatively small profession and almost invariably vocational.
 Because of this, teachers are generally friendly and supportive of one-another and of trainee teachers.
 Even a few days’ visit to our training course will make that clear to any visitor!

 It is well-known that AT teachers rarely retire: nearly all of the teachers trained by Alexander were still teaching after the age of 80 and many of them after the age of 90.
-Many of these "first generation" teachers were of “independent means” and were certainly not working for the money!
+Many of these "first generation" teachers were of “independent means” and were certainly not working for the money.

 Teaching the AT is meaningful work, energising and inspiring, and keeps teachers strikingly healthy into extreme old age.
 And, since greater experience as a teacher almost invariably leads to greater skills, older teachers are especially sought after by the most dedicated students.
 And for those that need the income in later life, teaching the Technique can provide congenial work well into old age.